magento/knowledge-base/src/troubleshooting/general/elasticsuite-tracking-indices-causes-problems-with-elasticsearch.md

 ## Solution

-### Upgrade your Elasticsuite version to be able to cleanup tracking indices periodically
+### Upgrade your ElasticSuite version to be able to cleanup tracking indices periodically

 Once you have upgraded the ElasticSuite plugin to version > 2.8.0, you can configure a periodical cleaning of indices.